Semantic-UI-Vue/Semantic-UI-Vue/CONTRIBUTING.md

 As soon as you get started, submit a pull request.
 Don't worry if it's still WIP.
 We don't want more people to work on the same thing.
 That's frustrating.

-Please make sure to submit PRs against the development branch!
-Master represents the state of the latest release.

 ## What you can do

 ### Missing components